 - Q3: What is the most exciting Alzheimer’s research advance in the past 10 years?

-- Q4: What discoveries have been made, thanks to brain donation, and how can we spark more awareness around this urgent need?
+- Q4: What discoveries have been made thanks to brain donation and how can we raise awareness about the need for donors?

 - Q5: What resources or strategies are you using to increase diversity in clinical trials?

 - Q6: What are some of the ways that NIH funding has helped to accelerate your research in the past 10 years?